 In the past, any thought of nuclear war implied just one scenario: The U.S. versus the U.S.S.R.
 But this is no longer true.
 Altogether eight countries are presently known for certain to possess nuclear weapons.
 These countries, in addition to the United States and Russia, are China, France, Britain, Israel, India and Pakistan.
 A ninth country, North Korea, says it has nuclear weapons and has conducted tests.
 Iran is suspected of pursuing nuclear weapons, and a number of other countries reportedly have the means to produce nuclear weapons.
 Statistics reported in Time, Oct.
 23, 2006

 The public knows very little about the details of nuclear operations.
 It doesnt know that in the early warning centers, crews labor to meet a three-minute deadline for assessing whether attack indications from surveillance sensors are real or false, and that they go through this drill practically every day.
 Nor does it know that in the event of an apparent nuclear threat to North America, Strategic Command in Omaha, Neb., is allowed as little as 30 seconds to brief the President on his response options and their consequences.
 Or that the President would then have between zero and 12 minutes to absorb the information and choose a course of action.
 From an article by Bruce Blair in the March/April 2008 issue of The Defense Monitor.
-Bruce Blair, currently president of the World Security Institute in Washington, D.C., served in the U.S. Air Force as a Minuteman ICBM launch control officer and support officer for the Strategic Air Command’s Airborne Command Post from 1970 to 1974.
+Bruce Blair, currently a nuclear security expert and a research scholar at Princeton University, served in the U.S. Air Force as a Minuteman ICBM launch control officer and support officer for the Strategic Air Command’s Airborne Command Post from 1970 to 1974.

 Implications Maybe the tension is no longer apparent, but the threat is still real